ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 #CS559 #UWMadison #ComputerGraphics #Graphics

 ### Light
 Light (generally) travels in straight lines, and for computers, is generally drawn with RGB values of 255 - 0.
+We also cannot actually see in 3D, we see in 2D and interpolate from those images.